carriercomm/mod_logcpu/README.md

 mod_logcpu adds the ability to include elapsed CPU seconds per request using a new LogFormat directive: %...E

-This logs CPU seconds for requests handled exclusively by the Apache children themselves (e.g. mod_php).
-This has been tested with mpm_event and mpm_prefork, both of which work.
+The CPU seconds account for the total processing time inside the Apache child, as well as processes exec()'d or fork()'d by the Apache child on a per request basis.
+This has been tested with mpm_event running PHP with suPHP.

+This should allow accurate process accounting even when mod_php is being used to serve requests.
+It can also augment process accounting by tracking CPU seconds for specific requests, allowing a complete view of which specific pages are utilizing the most CPU resources.

 Installation & Configuration
 ----------------------------